igordt/CMEPDA/docs/intro.md

 (intro)=
 ## Introduction

-This is the documentation page for the exam project of the course "Computational Methods for Experimental Physics and Data Analysis".
+This is the documentation page for the exam project of the course "Computing Methods for Experimental Physics and Data Analysis".

 The authors of this project are Luca Callisti, Marco Carotta, Igor Di Tota.